 2.4.
-We may process information contained in any inquiry you submit to us regarding our services (“inquiry data“). “).
-The inquiry data may include your name, telephone number, company you work for, email address, your job title, company fleet size, country.
-The inquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
+We may process information contained in any enquiry you submit to us regarding our services (“enquiry data“). “).
+The enquiry data may include your name, telephone number, company you work for, email address, your job title, company fleet size, country.
+The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is consent.

 2.5.
 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters, which is managed through MailChimp and data is encrypted and not accessible to the service supplier.
 The legal basis for this processing is consent OR the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.